 We’re committed to ensuring our application process is balanced, and this includes taking into account extenuating circumstances.
 When submitting your application please send any documentation with regards to your extenuating circumstances to firstname.lastname@example.org.
 This will then be reviewed alongside your application and an outcome will be provided to you.

 Yes.
-Academic performance is one of the areas that we look at on an application form.
-Consider what you’re great at and show it in your application.
+Academic performance is one of the areas that we look at when we consider your application but it’s not all we look at.
+It's about you demonstrating your ability so consider what you’re great at and show it in your application.

-We advise applying as early as you can once applications have opened for the programme you're interested in.
-We'll fill roles as we go, so the earlier you apply the more chance you've got securing a place in the area and location you want.
+Our trainee vacancies are advertised from November for the following year’s associate intake.
+We advise applying as early as you can, once applications have opened for the position you're interested in.
+We'll fill roles as we go, so the earlier you apply the more chance you've got securing a place in the area you want.

-Any employment offers are subject to an applicant providing the necessary right to work documents that demonstrate the right to work and reside legally in the UK.
-As an employer we must check that a job applicant is allowed to work in the UK before we can employ them.
-This means that you’ll be asked to provide evidence of your right to work during the early stages of our application process and you must be able to demonstrate your right to work in the UK for the duration of your employment with us.
+Any employment offers are subject to an applicant providing the necessary right to work documents that demonstrate their right to work and reside legally in the Channel Islands.
+As an employer we must check that a job applicant is allowed to work in the Channel Islands before we can employ them.
+This means that you’ll be asked to provide evidence of your right to work during the early stages of our application process and you must be able to demonstrate your right to work in the Channel Islands for the duration of your employment with us.

 Our firm believes that diverse thinking and approach is critical to getting the best solutions for our clients and creating a stimulating work environment where everyone is enabled to realise their full potential.
 This includes not discriminating and building an accurate picture of our workforce in encouraging equality and diversity.
 We are committed to creating a working environment where all colleagues are treated equally, where differences are understood and respected, and everyone feels valued and able to perform at their best.
 This is our aspiration.